jspm/jspm.org/pages/faq.md

 JSPM is the open source project suite of tools for working with import maps and import map package management.

-[jspm.io](/cdn/jspm-io) is the hosted module CDN serving all of npm with CommonJS to ES module conversion and individual package optimization and minification to be compatible with JSPM import maps.
+[jspm.io](https://jspm.io) is the JSPM CDN provider service serving all of npm with CommonJS to ES module conversion and individual package optimization and minification to be compatible with JSPM import maps.

 ## Can jspm.io be used for Production Apps?